enhance-dev/enhance.dev/app/docs/md/elements/state/context.md

 [Follow along by checking out the context demo from GitHub →](https://github.com/enhance-dev/context-demo)

 Given this markup you can use the context object to pass state directly to a deeply nested child element.
+Consider the page structure in the example below:

 <doc-code filename="app/pages/index.html">